jchojna/homepage-gulp/README.md

 ## Welcome on [my website](https://jchojna.github.io/homepage-gulp/) containing many useful quotes

-This website was created using HTML5, CSS3, SCSS, JavaScript, Gulp
+This website was created using:
+- HTML5
+- CSS3
+- SCSS
+- JavaScript
+- Gulp

 ## How to run it on your local machine: